cusma/algo-dices/README.md

 }
 ```

-AlgoDice `dices_roll` returns an array containing the dices results.
+AlgoDice `roll_dices` returns an array containing the dices results.

 ## 🎰 Games
 On-chain games can _call_ AlgoDices imposing their own rules, for example: